 Fractures and tendon tears can also cause shoulder pain.

-Your pain specialist at Metro Denver Pain Management conducts a thorough examination to help identify the cause of your shoulder pain.
+Your pain specialist at Metro Denver Pain Management (MD Pain) conducts a thorough examination to help identify the cause of your shoulder pain.
 If needed, diagnostic tests may be ordered, such as X-rays, MRIs, or CT scans, to help determine the cause of your pain.

 Treatment for your shoulder pain may depend on the cause.
 Your pain specialist will develop an individualized treatment plan that provides you with the most relief.